 Executive Summary 🔗

-- Reimbursement is shifting in a way that should increase "investability" for coronary CT stacks.
-Hospital outpatient payment for CCTA increased materially in 2025 (per ACC reporting), and new 2026 CPT updates include Category I codes tied to CT-derived FFR and CT perfusion.
+- Hospital outpatient payment for CCTA increased in 2025 (per ACC reporting).
+New 2026 CPT updates include Category I codes tied to CT-derived FFR and CT perfusion.

-- PCCPs are no longer theoretical.
-8 of 92 2025 clearances are PCCP-authorized, spanning imaging software, cardiology analytics, and consumer device features.
-That's a signal worth internalizing if you're building a product roadmap that depends on frequent model updates.
+- 8 of 92 2025 clearances were PCCP-authorized, spanning imaging software, cardiology analytics, and consumer device features.

 2025 Cardiology AI/ML Clearances at a Glance 🔗